 Our Early Childhood Curriculum is specially designed to provide children between 3 and 7 years of age with a strong foundation in dance and movement.
 It teaches the basic physical elements of dance and such intellectual concepts as self-awareness, creative expression through movement, imagination, teamwork, and fundamental body/health awareness.
 Students also learn the basics of classroom behavior and manners, which remain the same throughout their dancing years.
 Educators now know that training young children in the concepts of movement sequencing, patterning and spatial relationships lays a strong foundation for the later development of reading, mathematics, and other educational skills.
 Children in our Early Childhood classes work actively in all these areas, each year learning dance skills with appropriate progressions which are based on knowledge of early childhood development.

 -- Our Early Childhood classes are divided by age for the best benefit of the students.
-Classes in each level include basic dance steps, stretching, large locomotor movements, musical games, and creative movement.
+Classes in each level include basic dance steps, gentle stretching, large locomotor movements, musical games, and creative movement.

 Our Early Childhood classes are: